Berkeley-MDes/tdf-fa23-Shameemah/README.md

 https://github.com/Berkeley-MDes/tdf-fa23-Shameemah/assets/16790809/75e7b610-a621-4369-88da-99bf07929ce7

 So far, I have found this course incredibly beneficial.
-Though I am still in the beginner level of the course, I now have a better understanding of some basic Grasshopper components, the relationship between Grasshopper and Rhino, and how to make very simple paramteric designs using various inputs.
+Though I am still in the beginner level of the course, I now have a better understanding of some basic Grasshopper components, the relationship between Grasshopper and Rhino, and how to make very simple parametric designs using various inputs.

 ### 💡 Through this exploration I learned: ###
 - various Grasshopper components such as points, lines, curves, vectors, panels, etc., and how they work